sudaphan-iq/MY_SQL_PRACTICE/README.md

 -- Q&A

--- What is the number of patients per doctor this month?
-SELECT doc.doc_id, doc.first_name, doc.speciallist, count(erp.hn)
+-- What is the number of patients per doctor this month SELECT doc.doc_id, doc.first_name, doc.speciallist, count(erp.hn)
 FROM doctor AS doc
 RIGHT JOIN (